WBlackmore/Mixed-Messages-Project/README.md

 I have given this program a simple HTML/CSS front end for ease of use.

 It works as so:
-  1. User clicks on the 'Genrate Ransom Year button
+  1. User clicks on the 'Generate Random Year' button
   2. A random year between 1000BC  - 2022AD is generated as well as an event and a weather type.
-  3. The year, event and weather are returned in a string which is placed in a <p> tag on th frontend.
+  3. The year, event and weather are returned in a string which is placed in a <p> tag on the frontend.
   4. Clicking the button again generates a new randomised set of variables and chaanges the output

   Possible improvements/features: